ACS is well know for their natural sound.

 In Churches ACS systems are applied to change the acoustics during a service between dry acoustics for speech to acoustics with longer reverberation times for organ, choir and congregational singing.

 But also in Concert halls ACS is used to repair acoustical flaws.
 For example to improve the frequency response and clarity /”presence” of sound and also reverberation times can be extended for particular types of performances.

 ACS also provides special solutions, for example the Orchestra Shell Extension improving ensemble playing conditions for musicians on stage and Voicelift eliminating the need for dedicated microphones for speech reinforcement.

 The ACS signal processing

-ACS, latest AE series processing main-frame was developed in co-operation with the Delft technical university.
+ACS current AE-x series processing main-frame was developed in co-operation with the Delft technical university.
 The main-fame containing very powerful digital processing can hold up to 96 audio inputs as well as 96 individually processed audio outputs.
 Several AE frames can be connected together to form larger systems.

 Because different venues require different solutions, 4 software processing modules were developed.
 One, or a combination of these modules are integrated in the main processing system and together they will form the system for variable acoustics.

 ACS loudspeakers are generally integrated at many locations in the interior of a hall.
 Microphones record sound at a high quality from positions near the performers on stage.
 It is not uncommon that functionality can be shared, as for example combined use of amplifiers and loudspeakers for ACS and immersive sound/surround sound systems or use of ACS microphone signals for recordings or audio distribution systems.